max-su-2019/CombatPathingRevolution/doc/en/Developers Guidelines of CPR.md

 ## Debugging In Game
 ---
+To debug combat pathing AI, firstly be sure that the cell you are in has proper navmesh created.
+AI would not pathing correctly in the cell that without navmesh even in vanilla.<br/>
-A convenience way to set and test CPR pathing data for npc during gameplay is by using [console command batch files](https://skyrimcommands.com/command/bat).
+A convenience way to set and test CPR pathing data for npc during gameplay is using [console command batch files](https://skyrimcommands.com/command/bat).
 CPR has provided three command batch files to satisfy the demand of debugging:
 * "MaxsuCPR_Enable.ini": Run this batch file would enable and set up CPR pathing data for an npc, and override its vanilla combat pathing data with CPR graph variable.
 *  "MaxsuCPR_Disable.ini": Run this batch file would disable CPR pathing data effect on an npc, and restore its combat pathing back to vanilla.
 *  "MaxsuCPR_Display.ini": Run this batch file would display all of the CPR graph variables value on the console screen.